Sunday, 8 February 2015

 Meatballs- in a large bowl:

 Use any Meat combo you like.
-Beef alone, or with sweet Italian sausage.
-Or turkey, veal, beef, pork.
-I like a beef and sweet italian sausage best, out of its casing and crumbled up with other meat.
+Beef alone, or with sweet Italian sausage or ground pork I like a beef and mild italian sausage best, out of its casing and crumbled up with other meat.

 The key is not to overmix the meat.
 You want a light touch.